numbered-works/numbered-works.github.io/_posts/2022-03-12-html-dungeons-maps.md

 .campsite { left: 63.05%; top: 66.8%; width: 19.76%; height: 12.77%;  }
 .oblongs { left: 18.12%; top: 79.74%; width: 11.06%; height: 14.91%; }
 ```
 Each link is an [absolutely positioned](https://www.w3schools.com/css/css_positioning.asp) rectangular box defined by percentages.
 That's what makes them scalable and responsive.
-They're invisible, but if you could see them, they'd look like this on our map:
+They're invisible, but if you could see them, they'd look like this:

 ![Swamp Renewal map with an overlay showing link target areas](https://numbered.works/notes/images/swamp-map-links.jpg)

 We used [this responsive image map generator](https://zaneray.com/responsive-image-map/) to define our target areas.
 It doesn't give us the exact code we want, but it does provide the most important information: those location and size percentages for our target areas.
 There might be a better tool for this job but we haven't found it (or made it) yet.

 Using this method you are limited to rectangular target areas on your maps.
-You could instead use SVGs to create an image map, which allows for any kind of target shape:
+You could instead use SVGs, which allow for any kind of target shape:

 * [Create responsive SVG image maps](https://www.creativebloq.com/netmag/create-responsive-svg-image-maps-51411831)
 * [Hyperlinks/Anchors Inside SVG Graphics](https://alligator.io/svg/hyperlinks-svg/)